What is Variable Cost Per Unit?

 Thus for September 2019, the variable cost per unitCost Per UnitCost per unit is defined as the amount of money spent by a corporation over a period of time to produce a single unit of a specific product or service, and it takes into account two components in its calculation: variable and fixed costs.
 It aids in determining the selling price of the company's product or services. of the company comes to $162.

-- Direct material expenses change with change in the level of production and thus will be considered as a variable cost.
+- Direct material expenses change with change in the production level and thus will be considered a variable cost.

-- Direct labor expenses change with change in the level of production and thus will be considered as a variable cost.
+- Direct labor expenses change with change in the production level and thus will be considered a variable cost.

-- The company pays rent amount in advance for the whole year, so it is the fixed expense and will not be a part of the variable cost.
+- The company pays rent in advance for the whole year, so it is a fixed expense and will not be a part of the variable cost.

-- Packing expenses changes with change in the level of production and thus will be considered as a variable cost.
+- Packing expenses change with change in the production level and thus will be considered a variable cost.

-- Other direct manufacturing overhead changes with change in the level of production, and thus will be considered as a variable cost.
+- Other direct manufacturing overhead changes with changes in the production level and thus will be considered a variable cost.

 - Insurance expenseInsurance ExpenseInsurance Expense, also called Insurance Premium, is the amount a Company pays to obtain an insurance contract for covering their risk from any unexpected catastrophe.
-You can calculate it as a fixed percentage of the sum insured & it is paid at a daily pre-specified period. is paid by the company in advance for the whole year, so it is a fixed expense and will not part of the variable cost.
+You can calculate it as a fixed percentage of the sum insured & it is paid at a daily pre-specified period. in advance for the whole year, so it is a fixed expense and will not be part of the variable cost.

-- With the calculation of the variable cost per unit, top management gets more defined data, which will help them for the decision making that may be required in the future for expanding the business.
+- With the calculation of the variable cost per unit, top management gets more defined data, which will help them make decisions that may be required in the future for expanding the business.

 - With the help of the variable cost per unit, management will be able to know that what is the minimum price that the company is required to offer to its new customer in case it gets bulk order by considering the fixed costFixed CostFixed Cost refers to the cost or expense that is not affected by any decrease or increase in the number of units produced or sold over a short-term horizon.
 It is the type of cost which is not dependent on the business activity. as the sunk costSunk CostSunk costs are all costs incurred by the firm in the past with no hope of recovery in the future and are not considered while making any decisions since these costs will not change regardless of the decision's outcome. as it will be incurred in case even if there is no production in the company.